 Designed to be high-startle, Terror Behind the Walls includes Hollywood-quality special effects and lighting, digital sound, animatronic creatures and custom props.
 Over 200 performers are needed for six separate attractions in the 11-acre complex.

-Highlights of Terror Behind the Walls include the redesigned Gauntlet, a chaotic glimpse into daily prison life; Lock Down, a riot inside Cellblock 12, said to be the most haunted spot inside the penitentiary; Detrius, a walk through an original 1800s cellblock and the overgrown prison greenhouse; Infirmary, a frightening look into the world of prison medical treatment; The Experiment, a disturbing, 3-D fun house; and Night Watch, a pitch-black, disorienting trip the the narrow hallways of the penitentiary.
+Additional attractions at Terror Behind the Walls include Lock Down, a riot inside Cellblock 12, said to be the most haunted spot inside the penitentiary; Detrius, a walk through an original 1800s cellblock and the overgrown prison greenhouse; Infirmary, a frightening look into the world of prison medical treatment; The Experiment, a disturbing, 3-D fun house; and Night Watch, a pitch-black, disorienting trip the the narrow hallways of the penitentiary.